pawelgrzybek/pawelgrzybek.com/content/posts/2024-03-31-top-picks-2024-march/index.md

 summary: "A ral story behind the CSS Tricks aquasition by Digital Ocean, JSR, "
 ---

-Apple drama with PWA is not slowing down, new ackage manager by Deno team, shocking story about the CSS Tricks aquasition,
+Hey folks, it's the end of March already—shocking!
+It was a busy month in the web ecosystem, and many significant things happened.
+Read on to find out a bit more behind-the-curtain secrets about the CSS-Tricks acquisition, details about the new JavaScript Registry, incredible production by Heneybot about the inception of Node.js, and a lot more.
+Brew a coffee and enjoy your Easter reading list!

 ---

 ## [Where I'm at on the whole CSS-Tricks thing](https://chriscoyier.net/2024/02/28/where-im-at-on-the-whole-css-tricks-thing/)

-Chris dropped the bomb, gave us a back story about the CSS Tricks acquisition, and attempted to get it back.
+Chris dropped the bomb and revealed a detailed back story about the CSS-Tricks acquisition and how he attempted to get it back.
 Since Digital Ocean took ownership of this website, it is dead to me.
-I visited it once to save the Flexbox guide as a PDF in case this website disappears one day - this good old Flexbox guide is legendary to me!
-It was such a post, a story, and a sad ending.
+The only reason why I still visit CSS-Tricks every now and then is the legendary Flexbox guide.

 ## [Introducing JSR - the JavaScript Registry](https://deno.com/blog/jsr_open_beta)

 The Deno team just announced a superset of npm with support for TypeScript.
-Automatically generated docs based on the type's definitions, ESM by design, cross-runtime, and fast and easy to use are only a few features of JSR.
+Automatically generated docs based on the type's definitions, ESM only, cross-runtime, and fast and easy to use are only a few features of JSR.
 I like Deno's core principle of staying as close to the specification as possible.

 ## [A Global Documentation Platform](https://piccalil.li/blog/a-global-documentation-platform/)